 Pomegranate fruit is nutritious, rich in minerals, vitamins, and proteins.
 The juice is useful for leprosy suffering patients.

-For Successful pomegranate cultivation, it is essentially dry and semi-arid weather, where cold winter and high dry summer quality enables fruit production.
+Successful pomegranate cultivation is essentially dry and semi-arid weather, where cold winter and high dry summer quality enables fruit production.
 Pomegranate plants can tolerate frost to some extent and may be considered drought-tolerant.

 The optimum temperature for fruit development is 35 -38 ° C.